ddbln/CloseAllNoConfirm/README.md

 ### Manual Installation

-1. Download or clone this repository: `https://github.com/ddbln/Close All without Confirmation`
+1. Download or clone this repository: `https://github.com/ddbln/CloseAllNoConfirm`
 2. Open Sublime Text and click on `Preferences > Browse Packages...` or `Settings > Browse Packages...` to open the packages directory.
 3. Copy the entire `Close All without Confirmation` folder into the packages directory.

 ## Usage

+When you trigger the `Close All without Confirmation` command using the Command Palette or your custom key binding, you will see a quick panel with two options: "Close all files in all windows" and "Close all files in active window only".
+You can use the arrow keys to select your desired option and press Enter to confirm.

 ### Command Palette

 You can trigger the `Close All without Confirmation` command using the Command Palette.
 Press `Shift+Command+P` (Mac) or `Shift+Ctrl+P` (Windows/Linux) to open the Command Palette, then type "Close All without Confirmation" (Sublime Text autocompletes) and press Enter.

 ### Key Bindings